 Fushimi, in southern Kyoto City, is one of the most famous places in Japan for sake.
 There are about 40 sake brewers there.
-What makes Fushimi sake so good is its water.
-Fushimi’s underground water contains the perfect amount of minerals, making it a medium hard water, which gives sake a smooth, soft and mellow texture.
+What makes Fushimi’s sake so good is its water.
+Fushimi’s underground water contains the perfect amount of minerals, making it medium-hard water, which gives sake a smooth, soft and mellow texture.
 The small amount of iron in the water is also good for brewing sake.

-The Fushimi region, with it picturesque old sake breweries and canals, is a nice place to relax.
+The Fushimi region, with its picturesque old sake breweries and canals, is a nice place to relax.

 The tour runs from 2 p.m. – 5 p.m., Wednesday to Sunday.
 It costs around \10,000 for one adult, which includes entrance fees to breweries and the museum.
 The tour is half-price for those aged 19 or below and they will not be served alcohol.